CHAPLAINS OF HOPE

 Chaplains of Hope is a ministry dedicated to serving your community alongside local pastors.
 We believe in fostering harmony and collaboration among churches and community organizations to address spiritual needs and offer a message of hope.

 Chaplains of Hope offers a comprehensive training program to equip you for this important ministry.
-The program consists of three levels of courses, providing a strong foundation crisis intervention and spiritual guidance.
+The program consists of three levels of courses, providing a strong foundation on crisis intervention and spiritual guidance.

 Upon successful completion of the training, you will receive your official Chaplain of Hope credential.
 This credential signifies your commitment to serving others and equips you to: